doncandela/mgah/mgah.md

     $ conda env remove -n p39           # get rid of environment p39
     ```

   - Sometimes `conda create` or `conda install` will fail with the message `Solving environment: failed`.
-Tips to avoid this situation:
+Tips to avoid or fix this situation:

     - Include all of the packages needed in the initial `conda create` command, rather than adding them later with `conda install` (or at least all of the packages that seem to be interacting).
     - Let Conda choose the version numbers rather than specifying them.
+    - Get packages from `conda-forge` as shown above.
     - If you do specify a Python version, often an **earlier Python version** will be compatible with the available Conda versions of the other packages you need.
     - An IDE like Spyder has many complex dependencies.
 But when used only to edit files (as opposed to running them) Spyder can be run from the base or no environment, so there is no need to install it in your environments.